Lombok Culture

 Lombok Wedding culture (merarik)

 There are many wedding traditions in Indonesia.
 This diversity is based on the diversity of tribes and customs in this country.
-One of the wedding traditions known on Lombok Island is called Kawin Culik or Kawin Lari.
+One of the wedding traditions in Lombok Island called Kawin Lari.

-The kidnapping marriage tradition is well known among the Sasak people in Lombok, West Nusa Tenggara.
-For the people of the Sasak tribe, the tradition of marrying a kidnapper is known as Merarik, which is the local wisdom of the tribe.
+The kidnapping marriage tradition is well known among the Sasak people, For the people of the Sasak tribe, the tradition of marrying a kidnapper is Merarik, which is the local wisdom of the tribe.

 Definition of Kidnapped Marriage The Sasak people call this kidnapping marriage Merarik, which is a word in the Sasak language.
 Etymologically, merarik comes from the word of the Sasak language.